astriaorg/astria/specs/conductor.md

 ([link](https://github.com/astriaorg/astria/blob/3c4e47dbe1818e4228691d6bfd2b2143a06f1a6e/crates/astria-conductor/src/driver.rs#L54))
 message from the driver.
-The `CelestiaClient` ([link](https://github.com/astriaorg/astria/blob/3c4e47dbe1818e4228691d6bfd2b2143a06f1a6e/crates/astria-sequencer-relayer/src/data_availability.rs#L244)) is then called from the Reader to get data from the Celestia DA.
+The `CelestiaClient` ([link](https://github.com/astriaorg/astria/blob/3c4e47dbe1818e4228691d6bfd2b2143a06f1a6e/crates/astria-sequencer-relayer/src/data_availability.rs#L244)) is then called by the Reader to get data from the Celestia DA.
 This data is then parsed from Celestia blobs into individual partial blocks (consisting of relevant information needed for validation and the relevant rollup transactions by namespace).
 The block data is then validated to make sure that the proposer